Lightning vs. Avalanche Best Stanley Cup Final Game Props

 Grant White

-Avalanche goalies have been less reliable, but the team has been effective at limiting scoring in the first period.
-Colorado has given up just one first-period goal over their past three outings, preferring to play a neutralizing brand of hockey at five-on-five instead of pushing the pace offensively.
-We’re anticipating a similar game plan against the Bolts as Colorado looks to insulate their perceived disadvantage in the net.
+The Lightning had more modest scoring metrics in Wednesday’s affair, but their skill players proved too much for Avs’ goalie Darcy Kuemper.
+Kuemper finished the game with an 87.0% save percentage, allowing three goals on 23 shots.
+That’s par for the course for Tampa over their past four games, recording three or more goals in three of those contests and scoring on 10.7% of shots.

-Only one goal was scored in the first period across Tampa’s last four games, a similar trend to what we’ve seen from the Avs.
-Goals won’t come easily in the final, particularly in the first 8:59 of Game 1.
+Tampa had no answer for Colorado’s offense, with the Avs ending Game 1 with 38 shots on target and the bulk of their offense coming in the first period.
+That should be the case again on Saturday night, with one of these teams finding the back of the net within the first 8:59 of the game.

-Tampa Bay Lightning vs. Colorado Avalanche: Lightning First to Three Goals +160
+Tampa Bay Lightning vs. Colorado Avalanche: Both Teams to Score in the First +180

-It’s a delicate balance between rest and rust, and the Avalanche are teetering towards the latter.
-That puts them at a disadvantage in the race to three goals, leaving an edge in backing the Lightning at +160.
+The two-time defending champion Lightning are gifted offensively, and that’s illustrated across their metrics this postseason.
+Tampa is averaging 10.8 high-danger and 25.5 scoring chances per game, putting themselves among the elite producing teams in the postseason.
+Still, that hasn’t had a substantive carryover to output, with the Lightning scoring on just 7.4% of their shots.
+That ranks them eighth among playoff teams and puts the Lightning behind their regular-season average of 9.5%.
+Although Tampa can beat teams with defense, their offense should have more luck with scoring over their coming games.

-As noted, finding a way to beat Vasilevskiy is a big ask.
-The reigning Conn Smythe winner is a stalwart in the net, limiting his opponents to two or fewer goals in nine of his previous 11 games.
-Although the Avalanche have had some luck finding the back of the net, they have yet to encounter a goalie like Vasilevskiy.
+Colorado is cut from a similar cloth, amplifying its production metrics this postseason.
+The Avs are averaging 27.7 scoring chances and 10.5 high-danger chances per game, above their respective regular-season averages of 23.8 and 9.0.
+That’s led to increased output, with the Avs scoring 4.6 goals per game through their first 15 playoff games.

 This website uses cookies to improve your experience while you navigate through the website.
 Out of these cookies, the cookies that are categorized as necessary are stored on your browser as they are essential for the working of basic functionalities of the website.
 We also use third-party cookies that help us analyze and understand how you use this website.
 These cookies will be stored in your browser only with your consent.
 You also have the option to opt-out of these cookies.
 But opting out of some of these cookies may have an effect on your browsing experience.